Office of First-Year Programs

 When is Orientation and Registration?

-Orientation and registration for new transfer students starting in the Fall 2013 semester will take place on Wednesday, May 29, 2013 and on Thursday, May 30, 2013.
-If students are unable to make their assigned orientation time, they will be invited to attend orientation in August.
+Orientation and registration for new transfer students starting in the Fall 2015 semester will take place on Thursday, August 20, 2015.

 What happens at orientation?